FACT-Finder-Web-Components/magento2-module/.github/PULL_REQUEST_TEMPLATE.md

 - Solves issue:
+    - Issue or task number/code, for example: FFWEB-2718
 - Description:
+    - changes description
 - Tested with Magento editions/versions:
+    - For example: 2.4.6
 - Tested with PHP versions:

-**Please note that the source and target branch must be `master` ([details](https://github.com/FACT-Finder-Web-Components/magento2-module/blob/HEAD/.github/CONTRIBUTING.md)).**
+    - For example: 8.1